 The following directory lists the graduate courses which the University expects to offer, although the University in no way guarantees that all such courses will be offered in any given academic year, and reserves the right to alter the list if conditions warrant.
 Click on the links below for a list of courses in that subject area.
 You may then click “View Classes” to see scheduled classes for individual courses.

-Prerequisites: Prerequisite: CSE 5500.
-Open to graduate students in the CSE program, others with permission.
-(RG 3877)
+Prerequisites: CSE 5500.
+Open to graduate students in the CSE program, others with consent.